 Watching movies – it’s something we’ve all done and likely continue to do periodically (if not frequently).
-Whether watching at a drive-in theater, in the park on a summer night, at a movie theater with comfy lounge chairs, or from the comfort of your own home, movies can be a great way to spend a couple hours.
+Whether watching at a drive-in theater, at a movie theater with comfy lounge chairs, or from the comfort of your own home, movies can be a great way to spend a couple hours.
 And whether you prefer to watch movies alone, with your special someone, with your family, or with total strangers, movies have a unique way of bringing us together in support of or defense against a certain character or outcome.

 All movies have some common characteristics –

 - Characters: Humans, robots, aliens, animals, money (yes, we said money and we’ll return to this later), and more.

 - A Plot: Straightforward, boring, thrilling, full of twists and turns, etc.

 - A Beginning, Middle, and End: And sometimes a cliffhanger that leaves you anxiously awaiting the next movie in the series.